CoquiCoders/beta-book/design_style_guide/README.md

 ## Overall Look & Feel Strategy

 PrimerPeso as a web application and a joint project between Code for America and the government of Puerto Rico exists in the government space.
-In our user research we found that citizens in Puerto Rico had a negative connotation with past interactions with government sites and we wanted to counteract that.
+In our user research we found that citizens in Puerto Rico had a negative connotation with past interactions with government sites and we wanted to counteract that and present a fresh experience.

-With PrimerPeso, we seek to deliver a pleasant, easy, and informative experience to people and the design facilitates that with the use of an a-typical, fresh color palette, seamless user interactions, and clear, easy-to-read typography.
+With PrimerPeso, we seek to deliver a pleasant, easy, and informative experience to users.
+The design facilitates this with the use of an a-typical, fresh color palette, seamless user interactions, and clear, easy-to-read typography.

 We intentionally chose a pastel, clean color palette both to reflect the hues of the island of Puerto Rico but also to set the tone that this will be a new and different experience with a government web interface.